 Foams:

-As with Ecosa, Winkl contains three internal foam layers that is 25cm high.
+As with Ecosa, Winkl contains three internal foam layers that are a total of 25cm high.
 The two comfort foam layers at the top make up a total of 10cm, so you’re getting more comfort foam in your Winkl.

 Cover: